cs3991/AHK-Scripts/README.md

 - Create a new file named... with `Ctrl` + `Alt` + `n` when in file explorer

 ## Limitations
-You can use and edit this file as you want but these shortcuts are designed for my use and will not work properly with every program or every users.
-You will probably have to rewrite some of of them.
+You can use and edit all files as you want but these shortcuts are designed for my use and will not work properly with every programs or every users.
+You will probably have to rewrite some of them before using them.

 ## Credit
 Some functions are from [Taran Van Hemert](https://github.com/TaranVH/2nd-keyboard)